-What is clear is that nationally and locally the cost of our health and care system is rising faster than the money we give to health and care services to pay for them.
+What is clear is that nationally and locally the cost of our health and care system is rising faster than the money we pay for health and care services.
 Rising costs are partly because of extra demand (such as greater numbers of older people with health needs) and partly because of the high costs of delivering modern treatments and medicines.

-If the city carries on without making changes to the way we manage health and care services, it would be facing a financial gap.
-If we added up the difference each year between the money available and the money needed, by 2021 the total shortfall would be around £700 million across Leeds.
+If the city carries on without making changes to the way it manages health and care services, it would be facing a financial gap.
+Adding up the difference each year between the money available and the money needed, by 2021 the total shortfall would be around £700 million across Leeds.